0ut4t1m3/BMPLoader/README.md

 - Tested on ESP32 and RP2040

 ## Requirements
-- Requires framebuf and struct libraries so will only work on ports that include them
+- Requires framebuf so will only work on ports that include it
 - Maximum size of loadable image will depend on available memory

 ## Supported image format